AppPETs/developer-guidelines/Introduction.md

 * [DesignPhase.md](./DesignPhase.md) - The system is designed to satisfy the requirements identified in the previous phases.

-* [ImplementationPhase.md](./ImplementationPhase.md) -The system is designed to satisfy the requirements identified in the previous phases.
+* [ImplementationPhase.md](./ImplementationPhase.md) - Create the software code and documentation for the project.

-* [TestingPhase.md](./TestingPhase.md) - the software is tested in various ways to ensure all features work as intended and ensure quality.
+* [TestingPhase.md](./TestingPhase.md) - The software is tested in various ways to ensure all features work as intended and ensure quality.

 * [MaintenancePhase.md](./MaintenancePhase.md) - strategies like update management need also to be taken into account.